PostHog/posthog.com/contents/tutorials/nextjs-cookie-banner.md

 tags: ['configuration']
 ---

-To ensure compliance with privacy regulations like GDPR, you might need to ask for content from users do tracking and use cookies.
-PostHog has tools to help you opt users in and out of this.
+To ensure compliance with privacy regulations like GDPR, you may need to ask for content from users to track them using cookies.
+PostHog has tools to help you give users the ability to opt-in or out.

 In this tutorial, we build a basic Next.js app, set up PostHog, build a cookie consent banner, and connect it to PostHog’s tracking and cookie management.

+> Don't want cookies?
+Here's [how to use PostHog without cookie banners](/tutorials/cookieless-tracking).

 ## Create a Next.js app and add PostHog